wmarrujo/AAE451/README.md

 It has a function to close the aircraft weight by finding the guessed weight of the airplane that leads to the same prediction.s

+## Simulations

+This folder is where the simulation cache goes.
+It is not tracked by git so we can all test independently.
+To clear the cache, just delete the contents of the directory.

 ## Unit Conversions

 examples: